eoinkelly/notes/ruby/book-the-well-grounded-rubyist.md

 The immediate values are all basically immutable global variables

-Ruby does not have pre and post increment operators because integers are stored as immediate values. `11` is just a value and it does not know how to deal with operators
+> Ruby does not have pre and post increment operators because integers are
+> stored as immediate values. `11` is just a value and it does not know how to
+> deal with operators.

+that explanation feels wrong to me - ruby can autowrap `11` in an object to `11.times` so why not `11++`?

+    TODO: dig deeper

 There is only one `23` object in the system - all variables that contain `23`